enkidevs/curriculum/spreadsheets/tips-and-tricks/tips-and-tricks-part-2/always-check-function-range.md

 ---

-# Always check your function range
+# Always Check Your Function Range

 ---